lyz123-xidian/TGRS-Sal2RN/README.md

 Training and Test Process
 --
 1) Please prepare the training and test data as operated in the paper.
 The datasets are Houston2013, Trento, MUUFL Gulfport.
-The data is placed under the Data folder.
-The file format is tif
+The data is placed under the 'data' folder.
+The file format is tif.
 2) Run "demo.py" to to reproduce the Sal2RN results on Trento data set.

 We have successfully tested it on Ubuntu 18.04 with PyTorch 1.12.0.